fission/fission.io/content/en/blog/chrome_puppeteer_function.md

 +++
-title = "Headless Chrome with Puppeteer in a function" date = "2021-05-09T23:50:51+05:30" author = "Vishal Biyani" description = "Test websites with a headless chrome and Puppeteer in a fission function" categories = ["Puppeteer", "Chrome", "headless", "website", "testing"] type = "blog"
+title = "Headless Chrome with Puppeteer in a function" date = "2021-05-09T23:50:51+05:30" author = "Vishal Biyani" description = "Test websites with a headless chrome and Puppeteer in a fission function" categories = ["puppeteer", "chrome", "headless", "website-testing"] type = "blog"
 +++